 Representative remote automated weather stations

-The Remote Automated Weather Station (RAWS) used to determine whether we have reached the trigger thresholds are Kaiwhata and Waitangi Weather Stations.
+The Remote Automated Weather Stations (RAWS) used to determine whether we have reached the trigger thresholds are Haast and Hokitika.

-We will consider the forecast for this/these location(s) when declaring or revoking a fire season.
+We will consider the forecast for these location(s) when declaring or revoking a fire season.